poult-lab/daily-word/english_words_ learning.md

 [adj] Armed robbery and aggravated unlawful use of a weapon.

 "an aggravated crime involves further unnecessary violence or unpleasant behaviour"

+08.warehouse  [ˈwerhaʊs]

+[noun] CJ Logistics to spend $2.1 bn to expand warehouse by 8 times, add high tech.

+"a building where large quantities of goods are stored, especially before they are sent to shops/stores to be sold"

+09.ruler /ˈruːlər/

+[n] The land was simply appropriated by the rulers."a person who rules or governs"

+[n] "a straight strip of wood, plastic or metal, marked in centimetres or inches, used for measuring or for drawing straight lines"

+10.appropriate /əˈproʊpriət , əˈproʊprieɪt/

+[v] He was accused of appropriating club funds.

+"to take sth, sb's ideas, etc. for your own use, especially illegally or without permission"